code-for-coffee/code-for-coffee.github.io/_posts/2015-06-25-first-sinatra-server.md

 ---
 layout: post
-title: Ruby 101: Gemfile and your first Sinatra web server
+title: Your first Sinatra web server with Ruby
 ---

 This tutorial is designed to get you up and running with a Sinatra server with as little work as possible.
-This tutorial assumes that you have a basic knowledge of Ruby
+This tutorial assumes that you have a basic knowledge of Ruby.
+However, it does not assume you know how to use Gems.
+If you haven't used Ruby yet, that's okay!
+Check out the language at http://tryruby.org.
+Now, it is time to build your first Sinatra based web server.